-There has been a recent update of the EU VAT (taxes) from 1, july 2021.
+Their was an update of the EU VAT (taxes) on 1, july 2021.
 In this article, I want to explain what the current provisions of the EU taxes are and how they affect dropshippers targeting countries in the EU.

 It’s very important to be aware of your legal and tax obligations as a dropshipper, so you can plan your business with these details in mind.

 The beauty of ecommerce and dropshipping businesses is that you can live anywhere in the world and sell internationally.

 You can sell to people who live in a country where you’ve never been!
 But living outside of your target market country doesn’t mean you’re anonymous and unaffected by laws.